DissectMalware/XLMMacroDeobfuscator/README.md

 It supports both xls, xlsm, and xlsb formats.

-It uses pyxlsb and its own parser to extract cells and other information from xlsb and xlsm files.
+It uses pyxlsb2 and its own parser to extract cells and other information from xlsb and xlsm files.
 However, it relies on MS Excel to extract such information.
-As such, you need to have MS Excel on the machine if you want to process XLS files.
+As such, you need to have MS Excel on the machine if you want to process xls files.

-Note: Processing xlsm and xlsb files are much faster than XLS files (in two orders of magnitude)
+Note: Processing xlsm and xlsb files are much faster than xls files (in two orders of magnitude)

 Soon, an xls parser will be included to make it independent of MS Excel